What is Bluetooth?

 Then came Bluetooth Highspeed (Bluetooth version 3.0), which offered faster communication and lower power consumption.

-More recently we have Bluetooth Smart or Bluetooth Low Energy technically known as Bluetooth version 4.0+; As these names suggest, this version is better for connecting a vast range of simpler devices, consumes much less power, and is much easier to integrate into mobile apps (iOS and Android).
+As these names suggest, this version is better for connecting a vast range of simpler devices, consumes much less power, and is much easier to integrate into mobile apps (iOS and Android).

-The latest version, Bluetooth 5, offers another improvement in terms of speed, range and bandwidth.
+The latest version, Bluetooth 5, offers another improvement in terms of speed, range, and bandwidth.

 Conclusion

 The purpose of Bluetooth is to replace the cables that generally connect devices while maintaining security between them.
-The curious name comes from Harald Bluetooth, the Danish king who united the Scandinavians in the 10th century.

 Bluetooth is used for various purposes.
 Why are you using Bluetooth?
 Let us know in the Comment section.